 The development of these AI features within search is happening quickly in 2023.

 Microsoft Bing is now building a waitlist for users to access the “New Bing Experience” with ChatGPT functionality.
 The rollout for all Bing users has yet to be released.
 With Bing’s heightened media attention and potential market share gain, the rollout beyond the beta is likely only a few months away.
 We are on the waitlist!
 And so far, over a million people have signed up too!

 Google still needs to provide the official release date for Bard.
 However, their announcement states, “we’re taking another step forward by opening it up to trusted testers ahead of making it more widely available to the public in the coming weeks.”

 These AI-driven features will fully roll out in Google and Bing throughout Q2 2023.

 Boost investment in Microsoft Bing

 Interest in Bing has peaked, which is a good thing.
 If Bing can ride this wave of interest, it could take a small percentage of search volume from Google.
 This is a good thing!
 We want more diversification across platforms.
 Ensure that you have ported all your Google campaigns into Bing.

 Migrate to broad match in Google & Bing

-User behavior on the SERPs is going to change.
-If AI-driven content impacts use behavior, we must proactively develop strategies that drive impression and click volume.
+User behaviour on the SERPs is going to change.
+If AI-driven content impacts use behaviour, we must proactively develop strategies that drive impression and click volume.
 Teams should begin testing broad match now.
 Also, our POV is that phrase match will be retired in the next 12 months, so we should start planning for this change.